 We share information only in limited circumstances.

-If you use the Journey Planner in this app, we will share the latitude and longitude for the "from" and "to" location in your searches with our Journey Planner engine provider to process your search requests, this is required for the engine to return accurate directions.
+If you use the Journey Planner in this app, we will share the latitude and longitude for the "from" and "to" location in your searches, and any preferences submitted, with our Journey Planner engine provider to process your search requests, this is required for the engine to return accurate directions.

 If you give consent to share your usage data with us, we will use analytics to collect your usage data to understand how the app is used and measure its performance.
 Your usage data will be processed on our analytics service provider's platform.